-At our epilepsy monitoring unit – the only one in New Mexico – you might spend a few days receiving 24-hour video EEG recording that captures the moment of a seizure.
+At our epilepsy monitoring unit, you might spend a few days receiving 24-hour video EEG recording that captures the moment of a seizure.
 Doctors review the recordings to analyze your behavior and brain waves.
 During monitoring, you’ll stay in a private room with an extra bed for a relative or friend who can provide companionship and support.

 Your doctor may recommend surgery if medications don’t control your seizures.
 You will work with your care team to determine the most appropriate procedure for you.
 Some examples include:

 - Disconnection surgery disrupts the nerve pathways that allow seizures to spread through the brain.